Shlomo Lavi: Late years

 Shlomo Lavi spent the late years of his life in Ein Harod, finishing his last book and working in his garden.
 He died in 1963 and was buried in Ein Harod's Old Cemetery, at the foot of Mount Gilboa, next to his wife Rachel and his two sons.
 He was survived by his daughter, Ilana (born 1926).

+A street in Kiryat Haim is named after him.